-University of Buffalo and Roswell Park Cancer Institute
+- PhD - Experimental Pathology/Epidemiology, University of Buffalo and Roswell Park Cancer Institute

-University of Buffalo
+- MS - Epidemiology, University of Buffalo

-In the areas of pharmacoepidemiology and pharmacogenomics, Dr. Freedman has developed research collaborations with several NIH Institutes and Centers and other agencies within the U.S. Department of Health and Human Services (HHS).
-He is Chair of the Trans-NCI Pharmacoepidemiology and Pharmacogenomics Working Group, and represents NCI on the Trans-NIH Pharmacogenomics Working Group and the Institute of Medicine (IOM) Roundtable on Translating Genomic-Based Research for Health.
-Before joining DCCPS, Dr. Freedman was a Postdoctoral Research Fellow in the Genetic Epidemiology Branch of NCI’s Division of Cancer Epidemiology and Genetics (DCEG).
+In the areas of pharmacoepidemiology and pharmacogenomics, Dr. Freedman has developed research collaborations with several NIH Institutes and Centers and other agencies within the U.S. Department of Health and Human Services (HHS) and the Food and Drug Administration (FDA).
+He was formerly Chair of the Trans-NCI Pharmacoepidemiology and Pharmacogenomics Working Group, and he represented NCI on the Trans-NIH Pharmacogenomics Working Group and the National Academy of Medicine Roundtable on Genomics and Precision Health.
+Dr. Freedman currently co-chairs NCI’s Cannabis and Cancer Research Interest Group (CCRIG), leading basic, clinical, and population sciences initiatives related to cannabis and cancer outcomes.